$J/\psi$-$p$ Scattering Length from the Total and Differential Photoproduction Cross Sections: Introduction

 \section{Introduction}

 There is a special interest to study the $J/\psi$ - nucleon interaction because of the small size of charmonium that can be used to probe the internal structure of the nucleon.
-This is a hard process (with a scale defined by the charm quark mass) with some similarity to deep inelastic lepton-hadron scattering, however, the $J/\psi$ is not sensitive to the electromagnetic but the gluonic distribution.
 Experimentally, the charmonium-nucleon interaction can be investigated using $J/\psi$ photoproduction within the Vector Meson Dominance (VMD) model.
 The {\it near threshold} exclusive reaction, $\gamma p \to J/\psi p$, can be used to extract the $J/\psi$-$p$ scattering length as the final state particles are produced with a small momentum in the center-of-mass (CM) frame.
 The applicability of the VMD model in this case requires special attention.
 Actually, near threshold, we are not dealing with a $J/\psi$ in equilibrium, but rather with a ``young" $c\bar{c}$ system~\cite{Feinberg:1980yu}.
 In such an interaction, more time is needed for the slow heavy quarks to reach equilibrium, {\it i.e.,} to form the final on-mass-shell vector meson.

 In Ref.~\cite{Strakovsky_jpsi}, the $J/\psi$-$p$ scattering length is estimated using the recent measurement of the total $J/\psi$ photoproduction cross section near threshold from the GlueX Collaboration~\cite{prl_gluex}.
 Within the VMD model, the total $\gamma p \to J/\psi p$ cross section is related to the total $J/\psi p \to J/\psi p$ cross section and, at threshold, to the scattering length $\alpha_{J/\psi p}$ by~\cite{Titov}: